Dr. Mateus de Campos

 Hi, I’m Dr. Jeffrey Arthurs…

-I’m the interim dean of the Hamilton campus and my teaching area is homiletics and communication.
+I’m the Robinson Chair of Preaching and Communication and the Director of the Haddon W. Robinson Center for Preaching.
+My teaching area is homiletics and communication.
 I’m passionate about the local church and have been a pastor in years past.
-Currently I’m the interim pastor of Cross Bridge—the English ministry at Chinese Bible Church of Greater Boston (Lexington).
-In the last three years I have discipled three groups of men at Gordon-Conwell.
-At my home church, North Shore Community Baptist (when I’m not serving as interim pastor), I developed a program for potential elders to help them discern God’s calling and feel equipped for that task.
+I have participated in the Discipleship Experience for several years and have enjoyed walking with seminarians as part of their spiritual journey at Gordon-Conwell.
+At my home church, North Shore Community Baptist, I developed a program for potential elders to help them discern God’s calling and feel equipped for that task.
 Discipleship is important to me because our Lord commanded us to “make disciples,” because I have been encouraged in the journey by my own mentors, and because I believe that the way to change the world is one person at a time.
 For fun I exercise a lot, playing disc golf, tennis, running, biking, and doing yoga.
 My wife and I enjoy watching old movies and traveling, and I love to read fiction but don’t have enough time to do so!

 Hi, I’m Dr. Kenneth Barnes…